polterguy/micro/README.md

 ![alt screenshot](screenshots/screenshot-3.png)

+## Misc. classes

+Micro also contains some semantic helper classes, such as _'error'_, _'emphasize'_, _'warning'_, etc. For a complete list and examples of usage, please refer to the _'/Micro/sample'_ example page which is automatically created for you, if you install Micro together with [System42](https://github.com/polterguy/system42).

 ## Extension widgets

 Micro contains some extension widgets which are documented below.
 Most of these extension widgets, will automatically include